GRAINS OF PARADISE TINCTURE|

 The oleoresin obtained from Aframomum contains volatile oil, is rich in paradols, gingerols and shogaols (Ghana Herbal Pharmacopoiea).
 Grains of Paradise is also included in most effective herbal mixes to shrink fibroids, non-cancerous (benign) tumors, growing from the muscle layers of the uterus.

 Research from the National Institute of Allergy and Infectious Diseases Research has shown that Aframomum has significant antimicrobial activity.
-The plant works against the microbe responsible for the hard-to-treat infection, Methicillin Resistant Staphylococcus Aureus (MRSA).
+The plant works against the microbe responsible for the hard-to-manage infection, Methicillin Resistant Staphylococcus Aureus (MRSA).
 It has reached epidemic levels in some hospitals and other confined places.
 It is also impervious to every penicillin-like antibiotic now available.

 The Japanese Society of Nutrition has found that Aframomum melegueta (Alligator pepper) has the ability to lower body fat percentage, and decreased waist-hip ratio without any harmful side effects.